Train for Your Financial Future

-Building your credit history ensures you'll be able to qualify for various types of credit in the future.
-Here are a few ways to effectively manage your credit and reduce your debt:
+Building a solid credit history ensures you’re more likely to qualify for various types of credit in the future.
+Here are a few ways to manage your credit effectively and reduce your debt:

-- Be aware of predatory lenders who may use unfair or deceptive practices to entice you into taking a loan you may not need, want or be able to afford.
+- Be aware of predatory lenders who may use unfair or deceptive ways to entice you into taking a loan you may not want or need, or are unable to afford.

-- Avoid payday loans—while convenient, these loans are often more expensive than you may think.
+- Avoid payday loans—while convenient, these loans are often much more expensive than you think.

 Prepare for the Future